10 questions before getting married in France to ask each other before you start to plan your big day…

 6. In which part of France do I want to get married?

-You may have some preferences on some areas based on your experience or the feel you want for your wedding.
+You may have some preferences in some areas based on your experience or the feel you want for your wedding.
 There are other pointers that will help you define the area.
 Do you prefer rolling hills and mountains or lavender fields?
-Do you want a more unspoiled nature feel or the more popular coast lines of the East side?
+Do you want a more unspoiled nature feel or the more popular coastlines of the East side?
 Another way to look at it is your budget.
-If your budget is an important driver, you may want to look at South West France that offers cheaper options than the East.
+If your budget is an important driver, you may want to look at South West France which offers cheaper options than the East.

 7. What kind of experience/venue do I want?